Year 12 Music Composition Units 3 and 4

 There are no prerequisites, however:

-- reading music is an essential part of the study.
+- reading and writing music notation is an essential part of the study

-- completing VCE Music 1+2 beforehand and having AMEB Theory to grade 3 is an advantage.
+- completing VCE Music 1+2 and AMEB Theory to grade 3 is an advantage

 - previous participation in musical ensembles and other music activities is an advantage.